opudrovs/SampleTableViewJSON/README.md

 * create unit tests for parsing JSON.
 * use best practices and style guides to create easily readable and well-documented code.

-## To Do

-* add lazy (progressive or on demand) loading of preview images.
-* add third-party libraries to demonstrate usage of CocoaPods.

 ## Credits

 &copy; 2015-2017 Olga Pudrovska